IainCampbellUNB/CS2043_TeamProject/README.md

 # CS2043_Team Project Deliverable 4

-Repository for the CS2043 team project.The objective of  the project is to design and build a software tool which will help a current school assign on-call teachers to classes that need coverage.
+Repository for the CS2043 team project.

 ## Description

 This is a On-Call Tracker software system built for CS2043 Software Engineering project at the University of New Brunswick.
+The objective of  the project is to design and build a software tool which will help a current school assign on-call teachers to classes that need coverage.

 ## System Considerations & Limitations: